fybx/fybx/tutorial.md

 ## <img src="https://static.wikia.nocookie.net/minecraft_gamepedia/images/6/62/Piston_%28U%29_BE.gif/revision/latest?cb=20191015020837" height=60px> Step 2: Tweaking to your liking

 1. Start by changing your name, then move on to your current work.
 High school, university, or higher education?
-Communities you contribute to...
+Communities you contribute to... work experiences...
 2. Specify your technical capabilities, preferably list them.
 3. Talk about your interests and research domains, what gets you excited, what you want to improve, or what makes you want to change the world!
 4. Write about your favourite achievements!